 Venture Forthe, Inc.'s Compliance Department, under direction from the Compliance Officer, actively reviews and monitors implemented processes for ensuring compliance with applicable regulations and statutes.
 As the agency grows and its needs expand, additional analyses are developed and implemented to ensure the highest quality of services.
 In order to stay current on the needs of the agency, additional reviews may be taken on, and thus the following list of reviews conducted is not all-inclusive.
-The following are the areas reviewed and submitted to the agency's Board of Directors:
+Full details of the areas reviewed and submitted to the agency's Board of Directors can be found in the Compliance Work Plan.